omeka/omeka-s-enduser/docs/modules/mapping.md

 ### Public view

-A map block will display on a public page, item page, or item set page at the full page width.
+A map block will display on a public page, item view, or item set view at the full page or block width, subject to your page design settings.
 If you have settings in the [default view](#default-view) of the map block, or have set [default map bounds for the item](#map-display), these should be applied.
 Otherwise the map will zoom so that all of the items are visible.

 Viewers can zoom either using the scroll function of their computer or the zoom in/out buttons on the left side of the map.
 You can set whether viewers can use their mouse wheels to scroll inside the map page blocks (not item maps or the Map Browse page).